FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

 ### Minor API changes to take care of
-Beside the two major changes the following list contains all breaking changing.
+Beside the two major changes the following list contains all breaking changes.
-If we have missed something, we would be happy, if you [contact](contacts) us.
+If we have missed something, we would be happy if you [contact](contacts) us.

 - `ff-asn-group`
     - use `<div slot="groupCaption" ...>` instead of `<div data-container="groupCaption" ...>`